rgefryer/planner3/README.md

 A project planning tool.

 ## Next steps for v1
+*  Add a CSS compiler to process the widths - or can Rocket do that for me?
+*  Fix scrolling so it's impossible to view the blanks
 *  Use table-rendering library to allow scrolling.
 Datatables.net?
 *  Re-add management resource
 *  Phasing resource prediction - mgmt, smear, frontfill, backfill.
 Serial phasing all at front-fill time.